level-data-1a/predicting-proficiency/README.md

 # Predicting Proficiency
 ## Table of Contents
 ## Project Description
-* **Overview, Objectives, and Goals:**
+### Overview, Objectives, and Goals
 For a given district:
 Identify which factors most strongly contribute to student proficiency (subject-based) Utilize factors to build predictive models that flag students at risk of falling below proficiency level

 For example:
 Our ML model could help us flag a current 11th grader as at risk of falling below proficiency in math based on 10th grade features
 Educators can then provide extra help / attention / services

 Scope: Predict subject-specific proficiency given past year’s data and grade level (potentially generalize across grade levels)

-* **Methodology**
+### Methodology
+#### Raw Dataset Overview
 * **Results and Key Findings**
   1. About the data:
      * A majority of students are not proficient (according to the benchmarks)